 There are a number of factors which can influence diet including social and economic factors.Read More

-The amount of energy we require (the average dietary energy requirement) can vary depending on gender, age and different levels of physical activity, among other things.
-The World Health Organization guidance sets out the percentage of your total energy intake which should come from different nutrients, including sugars and fats (11).
-Their recommendation is that adults and children reduce their daily intake of free sugars* to less than 10% of their total energy intake.
-It also advises that a further reduction to below 5% or roughly 25 grams (6 teaspoons) per day would provide additional health benefits (12).
+The World Health Organization recommends that adults and children reduce their daily intake of free sugars* to less than 10% of their total energy intake.
+It advises that a further reduction to below 5% or roughly 25 grams (6 teaspoons) per day would provide additional health benefits (1).

 *Free sugars are all sugars added to foods or drinks by the manufacturer, cook or consumer, as well as sugars naturally present in honey, syrups, fruit juices and fruit juice concentrates.